 In 1802, William and Eliza have a daughter, Bethany Ross, in Cape Girardeau, Missouri.

 (Note, what is the source of her date of birth and location?
 Trees with Bethany marrying John Burris/Burrow give her a birth date of 1793 rather than 1802, and a name of Bethina Catherine Ross, so there must be records with that spelling.
 Where do either date come from?
 If she was born in 1793, she could have been born in North Carolina or Virginia.
 When did she die?
 Suggestions are that she had at least 8 children.
 One child, Amelia, is shown to be born May 19, 1815 in Cape Jerde, Missouri.
 Where did they get that spelling?
-The daugher moves to Arkansas with her spouse and then California.)
+The daughter moves to Arkansas with her spouse and then California.)

 October 1800: Spain secretly agrees to return the Louisiana Territory to France under the Treaty of San Ildefonso.
 Spain controlled the Territory until October 1800 when it went back to France.